astropy/astropy-APEs/APE2.rst

 Because bug checking/fixing and preparation for release take time, a feature freeze will need to be enacted *before* the time of a given feature release.
-Such a feature freeze will mean no more major new feature pull requests will be accepted for that version, but minor improvements, bugfixes, or documentation additions are still acceptable.
+Such a feature freeze will mean no more major new feature pull requests will be accepted for that version, but minor improvements, bug fixes, or documentation additions are still acceptable.
 The standard calendar for a release will be: